Cancellation property: Interpretation

+Similarly, to say that the element a is right-cancellative, is to say that the function h : x ↦ x ∗ a is injective and that for all x and y in M, if x ∗ a = y ∗ a, then x = y.

 Examples of cancellative monoids and semigroups

 The positive (equally non-negative) integers form a cancellative semigroup under addition.
 The non-negative integers form a cancellative monoid under addition.
+Each of these is an example of a cancellative magma that is not a quasigroup.

-In fact, any free semigroup or monoid obeys the cancellative law, and in general, any semigroup or monoid embedding into a group (as the above examples clearly do) will obey the cancellative law.
+Any free semigroup or monoid obeys the cancellative law, and in general, any semigroup or monoid that embeds into a group (as the above examples clearly do) will obey the cancellative law.

 In a different vein, (a subsemigroup of) the multiplicative semigroup of elements of a ring that are not zero divisors (which is just the set of all nonzero elements if the ring in question is a domain, like the integers) has the cancellation property.
-Note that this remains valid even if the ring in question is noncommutative and/or nonunital.
+This remains valid even if the ring in question is noncommutative and/or nonunital.

 Non-cancellative algebraic structures

-Although the cancellation law holds for addition, subtraction, multiplication and division of real and complex numbers (with the single exception of multiplication by zero and division of zero by another number), there are a number of algebraic structures where the cancellation law is not valid.